An Overview of Cyber Security Funding for Open Source Software: Conclusion

 The paper presented a qualitative overview of cyber security funding granted to various OSS projects through two important funding bodies.
 Both bodies fund OSS projects that are seen as being closely related to the world's critical infrastructures.
-Among these software-defined infrastructures are OSS supply chains, core computer networking libraries, servers, operating systems and their low-level software components, and programming languages, among other things.
-The thematic cyber security areas funded are closely related; supply chain security, cryptography, network security, memory safety, audits, and security education, among other things.
+Among these software-defined infrastructures are OSS \textit{supply chains, core computer networking libraries, servers, operating systems and their low-level software components, and programming languages, including their ecosystems}, among other things.
+The thematic cyber security areas funded are related; \textit{supply chain security, cryptography, network security, memory safety, audits, and security education}, among other things.
 Both funding bodies connect improvements at these areas to the sustainability problems faced by many OSS projects.

-However, cyber security and sustainability alone cannot fully explain the rationales for funding; therefore, neither is the tragedy of the (digital) commons sufficient as an overall theoretical explanation.
+However, \textit{cyber security and sustainability alone cannot fully explain the rationales for funding; therefore, neither is the tragedy of the (digital) commons sufficient as an overall theoretical explanation}.
 In addition to raising this important argument, the paper made a notable contribution by linking together the research branches addressing the sustainability of OSS projects and critical infrastructure.
-Regarding the latter research branch, software's role has often been downplayed to some extent, and the role of OSS has been almost nonexistent in existing research.
+Regarding the latter research branch, software's role has often been downplayed, and the role of OSS has been almost nonexistent in existing research.
 A~further contribution was made by elaborating how the OSS cyber security funding theme examined is related to regulations.
-Particularly the EU's new CRA regulation is relevant also for open source software projects.
-Against this backdrop, the paper further contributed to recent efforts to better understand the EU's new funding instruments \citep{Ruohonen25JKE}.
+Particularly the EU's new CRA regulation is relevant also for OSS projects.
+Against this backdrop, the paper further contributed to recent efforts to better understand the EU's new funding instruments \cite{Ruohonen25JKE}.
 It seems that the two funding bodies examined have patched either intentional or unintentional omissions in more general public sector funding in Europe and likely also elsewhere.
-In a similar vein, also threat intelligence reports about supply chain security have missed the sustainability of OSS projects as a mitigative factor~\citep{Hamer25}.
-Finally, the paper contributed to the still nascent theorization and framing of funding for open source software projects.
+In a similar vein, also threat intelligence reports about supply chain security have missed the sustainability of OSS projects as a mitigative factor~\cite{Hamer25}.
+Finally, the paper contributed to the still nascent theorization and framing of funding for OSS.